Tag: dark blues

 1879 Worcester Grays

-When the Rochester club forfeited their remaining schedule in September of 1880, Brady and many of his teammates were recruited to the newly formed Metropolitan Base Ball Club of New York.
-At 29 years old Brady was a well-respected, veteran ballplayer recognized as captain of the Metropolitans.
-The club was owned by another Connecticut man living in New York named John B. Day.
-Their manager was Hall of Fame inductee Jim Mutrie, the winningest coach of 19th century.
-Brady’s Metropolitan teammates included two other Connecticut men in Jerry Dorgan of Meriden and Jack Leary of New Haven.
+When Rochester forfeited their remaining games in September 1880, Brady and a few teammates were recruited by the newly formed Metropolitan Base Ball Club of New York.
+At 29, Brady was a respected veteran and became captain of the Metropolitans.
+The club’s owner, John B. Day, was another Connecticut native living in New York.
+Their manager, Hall of Famer Jim Mutrie, was known as the winningest coach in vintage baseball.
+Brady’s Metropolitan teammates included two fellow Nutmeggers, Jerry Dorgan of Meriden and Jack Leary of New Haven.

 Stephen A. Brady, 1881.

-The Metropolitans operated as an independent club from 1880 to 1882.
-They were the first pro team to play home games in the borough of Manhattan.
-The “Mets” as they came to be known, hosted opponents at the original Polo Grounds located on the Upper West Side, north of Central Park.
-On September 29, 1880, at the Polo Grounds inaugural game, Brady was the first player to step into the batters box as leadoff man for the Mets.
-Over 20,000 fans witnessed the opener in which the Mets defeated the Nationals by a score of 4 to 2.
+The Metropolitans operated as an independent club from 1880 to 1882 and were the first professional team to play home games in Manhattan.
+The “Mets” hosted opponents at the original Polo Grounds on the Upper West Side (110th Street between Fifth and Sixth Avenues).
+In the inaugural game on September 29, 1880, Brady became the first player to step into the batter’s box as the leadoff man.
+Over 20,000 fans watched as the New York defeated the Washington Nationals 4-2.

 1882 New York Metropolitans with their Captain Steve Brady (far right).